NCAR/DART/docs/pages/Getting_Started.md

 * [How would I use DART for teaching students and/or myself?](#DartForEducation)
 * [How can I contribute to DART?](#ContributeToDart)

-:dart: *REQUEST:* In the case that the above instructions had one or more issues that either did not work for you as intended or were confusing, please contact the DART software development team at dart @ ucar .edu .
+*REQUEST:* In the case that the above instructions had one or more issues that either did not work for you as intended or were confusing, please contact the DART software development team at dart @ ucar .edu .
 We value your input to make getting started as smooth as possible for new DART users!